Rita Huggins: 1950s: marriage to Jack Huggins

+1960s-1980s

-Work with the One People of Australia League
+One People of Australia League

-After Huggins relocated to Brisbane in 1960, she became involved with the One People of Australia League (OPAL) a non political organisation, which had formed in Brisbane in 1961, to help raise the living and educational standards of Indigenous Australians living outside of the missions and reserves.
+After Huggins relocated to Brisbane in 1960, she became involved with the One People of Australia League (OPAL) a non-political organisation, which had formed in Brisbane in 1961, to help raise the living and educational standards of Indigenous Australians living outside of the missions and reserves.
 It was run by both European and Indigenous Australians.
 OPAL ran a hostel in South Brisbane, which Huggins and her family lived in before their move to a house in Inala.
-She became involved in the administration of OPAL, in particular the holiday camps, balls and dances as well as the fund raising and public speaking efforts.
+She became involved in the administration of OPAL, in particular the holiday camps, balls and dances as well as the fundraising and public speaking efforts.

 She was involved with the lobbying that OPAL took for the 1967 referendum.
 Much of the administration of OPAL was run from Huggins home, and she became director of OPAL for over 20 years, as they sought funding to establish the OPAL Joyce Wilding home, the Murri School at Acacia Ridge and the wider Indigenous community.

+Home life and other work

+She found a place to stay in Inala, but alcoholism and financial hardship forced the family into temporary accommodation from 1969 to 1972.
+Friends offered her their farm in The Gap in which to live and they moved there between 1972 and 1987.

+Huggins took up research work for the University of Queensland in 1973 looking into Aboriginal education in Queensland and the Northern Territory.

+Upon her return to Brisbane she found that the younger children, who had been left in the care of their elder sister, Gloria, had all been in a car accident.
+Gloria was killed in the accident and many of the children seriously injured.
+Huggins took in Gloria's children in 1976.

+Death and legacy

-Huggins died on August 27, 1996 in Brisbane and was celebrated at a funeral of over 1000 people.
+Huggins died on 27 August 1996, in Brisbane, and was celebrated at a funeral of over 1000 people.
 She was survived by her children and grandchildren.

 The story of her life was written with her daughter Jackie Huggins, and Lillian Holt and published in 1994 – Auntie Rita.
 The book won the Stanner Award.